 When deciding the remuneration measures, the Bank shall also take into account certain key risk factors such as its asset quality, liquidity position, business environments, respective staff performance, the overall business results as well as long-term financial position.
 When reviewing and determining the discretionary bonus scheme, various financial and non-financial criteria including the individual performance of the staff by measuring against key performance indicators, adherence to the Bank's established values, implementation and accomplishment of business strategies, goals and objectives of the business and/or functional units under his/her supervision, compliance with regulatory requirements, adherence to risk management policies, code of conduct and ethical standards shall be taken into account.
 The overall performance of the Bank, and other factors that might have an impact on the future profitability, liquidity, financials and payout of the Bank should also be considered.
-The criteria of discretionary incentive payment shall include non-financial factors such as adherence to compliance requirements, customer satisfaction, and etc. which outweigh the quantitative targets.
-The established remuneration measures continued to apply in 2021.
-The timing and the portion of the performancerelated bonus distribution are vested in the Committee and finally with the Board.
+The criteria of discretionary incentive payment shall include non-financial factors such as adherence to compliance and quality assurance requirements, positive customer outcomes including but not limited to customer satisfaction, providing accurate and sufficient information, offering right products and service offered, meeting customer reasonable expectation, and etc. which outweigh the quantitative targets.
+The established remuneration measures continued to apply in 2024.
+The timing and the portion of the performance related bonus distribution are vested in the Committee and finally with the Board.
 The bonus (or part of it) may be withheld if the Bank's performance is not justified, or if the business objectives are not achieved, or when it is necessary to protect the financial soundness of the Bank.
 In the event that a staff is accountable for serious misconduct behaviour, including but not limited to, non-compliance with applicable laws, rules, regulations, policies, guidelines, etc. that leads to significant loss for the Bank, fraud or serious breach of internal rules, the performance evaluation of the staff should record the incident.
 Further, the salary and variable remuneration reviews (bonus and/or incentive payment), if any, should consider to reflect the misconduct outcome such as a reduction in variable remuneration, after taking into account the relevant indicators of the severity of the impact to the Bank.